ysumio120/Bamazon/README.md

 ![Successful Purchase](images/screenshot_2.png)

 An updated table of items will be displayed again if you want to continue with another purchase.
-The previous purchase inlcuded item 1 with a quantity of 2.
+The previous purchase included item 1 with a quantity of 2.
 Therefore the update table shows a change in stock quantity from 10 to 8.

 ![Updated Table](images/screenshot_3.png)